Aiven-Labs/the-5-types-of-database/README.md

 ## Documents here

+[slides.typ](slides.typ) is the Typst source code for the slides.
+The PDF for the slides is [slides.pdf](slides.pdf).
+This version of the talk is aimed at 30 minutes or less.

+[slides-long.ty](slides-long.typ) is a longer version of the talk, which also mentions transactions and OLTP/OLAP.

 [Notes](notes.md) are the notes I made when writing the talk.

-When they're stable, the slides PDF file will be here as [slides.pdf](slides.pdf).

 ## Creating the slides